elabuono/galactic-assault/README.md

 Once in, you can run `.databases` to view all of the databases

-To see the accounts, use the command `USE accounts`

-After that you can run `.tables` to see the users table

-Run `SELECT * FROM users` to see all of the current users
+Run `SELECT * FROM accounts.dbo.[User]` to see all of the current users

 To insert users from the commandline, run

 ```
-EXEC dbo.uspAddUser
+EXEC accounts.dbo.uspAddUser\
-          @pusername = N'Name1',
+          @pusername = N'Adam',\
-          @pPassword = N'Password1'
+          @password = N'N00Bgamer'
 ```

-To view restrictions on the table, run `sq_help users`

 ## Gameplay
 Player 1 (bottom player): A moves left, D moves right.
 Spacebar shoots lazers.